kyverno/website/content/en/docs/security/_index.md

 - Source code (tar.gz)

-## Verifying Kyverno Images
+## Verifying Kyverno Container Images

 Kyverno container images are signed using Cosign.
-To verify the container image, download the organization public key (https://github.com/kyverno/kyverno/blob/main/cosign.pub) into a file named cosign.pub and then:
+To verify the container image, download the organization public key (https://github.com/kyverno/kyverno/blob/main/cosign.pub) into a file named `cosign.pub` and then:

 1. Install Cosign
 2. Configure the Kyverno signature repository: